lofcz/aiblocker/README.md

 - Chromium: _(pending approval)_
 - Firefox: https://addons.mozilla.org/en-US/firefox/addon/no-more-google-ai-overviews/

-⭐ _Please consider starring this repository if you find it helpful - this increases visibility of the project and more people can search AI-spam free._
+⭐ _Please consider starring this repository if you find it helpful - this increases visibility of the project, and more people can search AI-spam free._

 ## ⚡ Getting Started